- James S. Lewis, MD

 - Experience: 9000 LASIK procedures since 1998

 Dr. James Lewis is a graduate of Princeton University and Thomas Jefferson Medical College where he won awards in Ophthalmology and Research.
 He served as chief resident during his third year at Duke University Eye Center where he was offered a faculty position.
-Instead he travelled to South Australia for subspecialty training in Corneal and Refractive Surgery.
+Instead he traveled to South Australia for subspecialty training in Corneal and Refractive Surgery.
 He returned in 1990 and became Director of Cornea and Anterior Segment Surgery at Hahnemann University, in Philadelphia.
 He also served as Corneal Consultant to the Pennsylvania College of Optometry.

 I am so grateful for what you’ve done for me.
 Being able to see has been an amazing gift!
 I can’t thank you enough for changing my life.
 PATIENT TESTIMONIAL